-What do my child and I need to know about HPV disease and HPV vaccine?
+What do my child and I need to know about HPV?

 The key facts about HPV and HPV vaccine are:

-Why vaacine my child now -- before sex is even an issue?
+Why vaccinate my child now—before sex is even an issue?

 Pediatricians recommend HPV vaccine for preteens ages 11 to 12 because younger people have a stronger immune response to the vaccine.
-Also, people need all 3 doses before being exposed to the virus in order to be fully protected.
+Preteens need 2 doses before being exposed to the virus in order to be fully protected.

-If I want my child to get the HPV vaccine, will he think I approve of teen sex?
+If I want my child to get the HPV vaccine, will he or she think I approve of teen sex?

 A study showed that preteens and teens who got HPV vaccine did not start having sex at an earlier age than those who did not receive the vaccine.
 If you are concerned that your child will assume you are “giving them permission to have sex,” tell your child what’s important to you.
 For example: “I think you are much too young for sex, but it is important for you to be as protected as possible when the day comes.
 That is why you should get the HPV vaccine now.”